ThinkingJoules/distributed-web-data/tokenless-blockchain.md

 ## Normal PoS Systems
 Validators 'put stake' in a validation period and earn a reward if they meet some sort of uptime or other protocol defined requirement during said time/block period.
 ## The Twist
 I would envision the mining of your stake happening before you start validating.
 You then 'reward' the entire stake to their NodeID if they met the uptime.
-Reading through the chain, you could then determine their 'total' stake and get a distribution of 'heavier' nodes.
+Reading through the chain, you could then determine their total 'stake' and get a distribution of 'heavier' nodes.
 This would be the Sybil protection.
 Of course, each staking period would need a minimum to help limit nodes to 'serious' nodes.
 ## Losing Stake
 We would need a 'slashing' rule if you fail to meet the validation period requirements (uptime, etc.).